 Important: Please check your dog has the correct documents and vaccinations well in advance.
 Otherwise, your dog may be placed in quarantine for up to four months.
 Please note, that we allow guide and assistance dogs as an auxiliary aide; therefore, we only accept guide and assistance dogs travelling with their owners.

 WHERE TO GO

 We recommend that you arrive at the station 75 minutes before your train departs.
 You need to go to the Eurostar Assist meeting point (booth 5), next to the ticket gates.
 Our team will meet you there to explain everything and check your documents.

-You can get in touch with our Eurostar Assist team; Monday to Friday, 08:00 to 17:00 UK time (closed on weekends and UK bank holidays) by:
+You can get in touch with our Eurostar Assist team; Monday to Friday, 08:00 to 17:00 UK time (closed on weekends and UK bank holidays).

-If you need to reach us outside these hours, please contact us via our contact us page and select Special Assistance or Urgent Special Assistance in the category drop down menu.
+f you need to reach us outside these hours, please contact us via our contact us page and select Special Travel Needs in the category drop down menu and Special Assistance or Urgent Special Assistance in question drop down menu.